University of Ottawa Award for Excellence in Research

 - recommendations by department chairs, deans, teaching personnel committees, etc.;

-- a maximum of eight letters of support / testimonials explaining why the researcher has earned distinction for herself and for the University of Ottawa as a result of the importance and exceptional characteristics of her research work.
+- a maximum of three letters of support / testimonials explaining why the researcher has earned distinction for herself and for the University of Ottawa as a result of the importance and exceptional characteristics of her research work.

 Letters of support / testimonials